juxor/afaq/markdown/biblio.md

 **The Hong Kong Experiment**, available at: http://www.hoover.org/publications/digest/3532186.html

 Funnell, Warrick, Jupe, Robert and Andrew, Jane, **In Government we Trust:
-Market Failure and the delusions of privisation**, Pluto Press, London, 2009\.
+Market Failure and the delusions of privatisation**, Pluto Press, London, 2009\.

 Gaffney, Mason and Harrison, Mason, **The Corruption of Economics**, Shepheard-Walwyn (Publishers) Ltd., London, 1994.